Participation of women in the Olympics: Gender equality

 In 1981 Flor Isava Fonseca and Finnish Pirjo Häggman were the first women to be elected to the International Olympic Committee.
 She was the first woman to serve on the executive board in 1990.

 Historically, female athletes have been treated, portrayed and looked upon differently from their male counterparts.
 As the 20th century was coming to an end, Georgia state legislators suggested the Equity in Sports Act (House Bill 1308).
 Not only was this bill presented to strengthen the Title IX policies but also bring awareness to women sports.
 Later on in 2004, California passed the Fair Play Act which required gender equity, opportunities, facilities, and more.
 As of 2024, more than 3 million girls participate in high school sports, compared to fewer than 300,000 girls before the law was passed.

 In the early days of the Olympic Games, many NOCs sent fewer female competitors because they would incur the cost of a chaperone, which was not necessary for the male athletes.
 Female athletes continue to be treated as less than compared to male athletes.
-For example, in 2012, the Japan women's national soccer team travelled to the Games in economy class, while the men's team travelled in business class.
-Although women compete in all sports at the summer Olympics, there are still 39 events that are not open to women.
-Men have to compete in longer and tougher events, such as 110 meters hurdles, compared to 100 meters hurdles for women.
-In a study done by "Women in International Elite Athletics: Gender (in)equality and National Participation." it was found within this study by the testing of macro-social gender equality, that within countries that have a higher affiliation with the Muslim religion, there was less of a push for women to pursue sports.
-This also was slightly true in the idea that if the World Sports organization made more pushes for equality campaigns, there would be a correlation in the number of women who play these sports.
+For example, in 2012, the Japan women's national football team travelled to the Games in economy class, while the men's team travelled in business class.
+Although women competed in all sports at the summer Olympics by 2012, there were still 39 events that were not open to women.
+Men have to compete in longer and tougher events, such as the road race in cycling.
+A study done by "Women in International Elite Athletics: Gender (in)equality and National Participation", tested the effect of macro-social gender equality on the ability of women to pursue sports.
+There was also the idea that if the World Sports organisation made more pushes for equality campaigns, there would be a correlation in the number of women who play these sports.